Gerald L. K. Smith: Ministry

 Smith said that he determined he would be a Disciples of Christ minister, like three generations of his family before him, when he was twelve.
 He was ordained in 1916, while at Valparaiso.
 Upon his recovery from nephritis in 1919, he became a temporary pastor in Soldiers Grove, Wisconsin, then at a larger church in Footville, then organized another church in the larger community of Beloit.
 On return from a trip to Chicago, he expressed his earliest recorded views on race in a letter to his parents: "[W]hen you see the white and black mixing it is terrible.
 White girls dancing cheek to cheek with black men. ...
 It sickens one."

 After marriage and another period of illness, Smith joined a larger church in Kansas, Illinois.
 In 1922, he drew national attention for a sermon at a ministerial convention in St. Louis and moved to Indianapolis, where he preached to a congregation of two thousand.
-In Indianapolis, rumors circulated that he was a member of the Ku Klux Klan, which was popular among the state's Protestant men but notorious following the conviction of Grand Wizard D. C. Stephenson.
-Smith denied these rumors throughout his life.
+In Indianapolis, rumors circulated that he was a member of the Ku Klux Klan, an accusation Smith denied throughout his life.

 In 1929, Smith's wife contracted tuberculosis, and he moved his family to Shreveport, Louisiana, to seek treatment.
 He became minister of Kings Highway Christian Church, where his congregation included the city's mayor, two bank presidents, and the president of the Chamber of Commerce.
 In his early time in Shreveport, Smith was ecumenical, preaching at B'Nai Zion Temple and in return sharing his pulpit with the temple's rabbi.